 Montreal is the second largest city in Canada and has the largest French speaker’s population outside of Paris.
 It is a Canadian city with a very hip attitude, a big heart, and a French soul.
 Montreal enchants its visitors with an unpretentious love of festivals and good food as well as an old-world charm.
-It has become a favorite getaway destination for friends of mine who run a Calgary furnace repair company.
 The French were the first to arrive here, although the British would later claim ownership yet its elegant sophistication still lingers like a perfume.

 Stroll the old city’s cobblestone streets, order a delicious meal in the café, and soak up the architecture and history of the area.
 Montreal is one of North America’s oldest urban areas as some buildings in this city dates back to the 17th century.

 One of the greatest places to discover Montreal’s famous food scene is the Old City.
 Visit one of the bistros here to order Poutine, a local’s favorite.
 Or you can follow your nose to one of the many wood-fired ovens in the city to try a Montreal bagel.
 Walk off the delicious food by strolling around Jacques-Cartier Place.
 It was named after the explorer that claimed Canada for France.